 Parables in Luke

-Jesus tells three parables in the book of Luke about the importance of finding the lost.
-This parable about a woman who lost a valuable coin comes in the middle of two other parables about the lost: The Lost Sheep, and the Lost (Prodigal) Son.
-I’m more familiar with those two stories, but not the woman and the lost coin.
+It comes in the middle of two other Parables Jesus told about the lost: the Parable of the Lost Sheep, and the Parable of the Prodigal Son.
+I’m more familiar with those two stories, but not the story of a woman and the lost coin.

-The three small verses in this parable hold lessons we can treasure about how irreplaceable and loved we are by God.
+The three small verses in this Parable hold lessons we can treasure about how irreplaceable and loved we are by God.

 The Woman and the Lost Coin